Our Purpose and Business Model

 These are generated when a visual image (e.g. TV, film, advertising or video games) is matched to a Song.

 There are multiple channels through which royalties are collected.
-These are depicted by the arrows in the diagram opposite.
+These are depicted by the arrows in the diagram above.

 Our sources of advantage

 Our Purpose is to achieve great risk-adjusted returns for Shareholders as well as to use your Company’s influence (and the countless great Songs owned) to achieve an ulterior motive: improve the Songwriter’s undervalued position in the economic equation of the music industry.

 1. Access and Culture of our Investment Adviser

 - Our Investment Adviser has the relationships, reputation and expertise in the industry to be an advocate and catalyst for improving the Songwriters’ share of income and where they sit in the economic equation.

 - This also enables our team to overcome the high barriers to entry in relation to the acquisition and active management of Catalogues.